20 Indian Baby Food Recipes for 1-Year-Old

 8. Sweet Potato

-Sweet potato is a nutritious root vegetable that is high in fiber and vitamins.
+Sweet potato is a nutritious root vegetable that is high in fibre and vitamins (6).

 Ingredients